andybalham/blog-source-code/blog-posts/learning-azure-01-the-project.md

 - If you have specific configuration settings or connection strings, ensure they are properly set in the Azure Function App settings either manually via the Azure Portal or through your CI/CD pipeline.

 Deploying the code is a crucial step that follows the infrastructure provisioning with Bicep, and it's important to ensure that both steps are aligned for your Azure Function App to work correctly.

+---

+## Overview of Blob Storage

+Certainly!
+Azure Blob Storage is a service from Microsoft Azure for storing large amounts of unstructured data, such as text or binary data, that can be accessed from anywhere in the world via HTTP or HTTPS.
+Below are some of the basic concepts related to Azure Blob Storage:

+### 1. Storage Account

+A Storage Account is the top-level resource in Azure Storage, providing a unique namespace in Azure for your storage data.
+Each storage account can contain an unlimited number of containers, and a storage account's name must be globally unique.

+### 2. Containers

+Containers in Azure Blob Storage are similar to directories in a file system.
+A container provides a grouping of a set of blobs, and all blobs must be in a container.
+An account can contain an unlimited number of containers, and a container can store an unlimited number of blobs.

+### 3. Blobs

+Blob (Binary Large Object) is the fundamental storage entity in Azure Blob Storage.
+There are three types of blobs:

+- **Block Blobs**: Used for storing text or binary files, like documents, media files, etc. They are made up of blocks of data that can be managed individually.
+- **Append Blobs**: Optimized for append operations, making them ideal for scenarios like logging.
+- **Page Blobs**: Designed for frequent read/write operations.
+They are used primarily as the backing storage for Azure Virtual Machines (VMs).

+### 4. Access Control

+Access to blobs and containers is controlled through:

+- **Access Keys**: Storage account keys that give full privileges to the storage account.
+- **Shared Access Signatures (SAS)**: Provides restricted access rights to containers and blobs, with a defined start time, expiry time, and permissions.
+- **Azure Active Directory (Azure AD)**: For RBAC (role-based access control) to manage and control access.

+### 5. Access Tiers

+Azure Blob Storage offers different access tiers to store data based on the frequency of access:

+- **Hot Access Tier**: For data that is accessed frequently.
+This tier has higher storage costs but lower access and transaction costs.
+- **Cool Access Tier**: For data that is infrequently accessed.
+It has lower storage costs but higher access and transaction costs.
+- **Archive Access Tier**: For data that is rarely accessed and stored for at least 180 days.
+It has the lowest storage cost but higher costs for retrieval.

+### 6. Blob Lifecycle Management

+You can automate the process of moving blobs to cooler storage tiers or deleting old blobs that are no longer needed using Azure Blob Storage lifecycle management policies.

+### 7. Security

+Azure Blob Storage provides security mechanisms like:

+- **Encryption at Rest**: Azure Storage encrypts your data as it is stored.
+- **Encryption in Transit**: Data can be encrypted while it is being transmitted to and from Azure Blob Storage.

+### 8. Redundancy

+Azure offers several options for storing copies of your data:

+- **Locally Redundant Storage (LRS)**: Keeps multiple copies of your data in one datacenter.
+- **Zone-Redundant Storage (ZRS)**: Spreads your data across multiple datacenters in a region.
+- **Geo-Redundant Storage (GRS)**: Replicates your data to a secondary region (hundreds of miles away).

+### Summary

+Azure Blob Storage is a powerful and versatile cloud storage service suitable for a wide range of scenarios, from storing backup data and logs to serving images or documents directly to a browser.
+Its scalability, security, and high availability make it an ideal choice for businesses and developers looking for a cloud storage solution.

+---

+In Azure Blob Storage, the concept of folders is a bit different from what you might be used to in a traditional file system.
+Azure Blob Storage is essentially a flat namespace, which means it doesn't have real directories or folders.
+However, it does support a folder-like structure using naming conventions and delimiters, typically the forward slash (`/`), within blob names.

+### How "Folders" Work in Blob Containers

+- **Blob Naming Convention**: You can create a virtual hierarchy in your blob names using delimiters like `/`.
+For example, a blob named `images/products/shoe.jpg` suggests a structure where `images` and `products` mimic folders.
+- **Listing Blobs with a Prefix**: When you list blobs, you can specify a prefix and delimiter.
+For instance, if you list blobs in a container with the prefix `images/products/` and use `/` as a delimiter, you'll get blobs that are in the virtual "folder" `images/products/`.
+- **Navigation**: Client tools that interact with Blob Storage, like Azure Storage Explorer or the Azure Portal, display these hierarchies as folders for easy navigation, even though they are just prefixes in the blob names.

+### Practical Implications

+- **Flat Structure**: Underneath, all blobs are stored in a flat structure.
+The folder-like hierarchy is a logical view, not a physical structure.
+- **Performance**: There is no performance difference between storing blobs in a deep hierarchy versus storing them at the root of the container.
+The hierarchy is purely a naming convention.

+- **Operations on Folders**: Since folders don't exist as physical entities, operations like renaming or deleting a folder require iterating over all blobs with the folder prefix and performing the operation on each blob.

+- **Shared Access Signatures (SAS)**: You can create SAS tokens that grant access to all blobs in a virtual folder by specifying the folder path as a prefix.

+### Example

+If you have a blob named `documents/reports/2021/financial-report.pdf`, the structure implies that:

+- `documents`, `reports`, and `2021` mimic folder names.
+- `financial-report.pdf` is the actual blob name.
+- There are no physical folders, but the path provides a way to organize and access blobs in a hierarchical manner.

+### Conclusion

+While Azure Blob Storage doesn't have physical folders, it supports a folder-like organizational structure through naming conventions.
+This approach allows for flexible and scalable data organization within blob containers, suitable for diverse storage scenarios in cloud environments.